Tararua Council lifts boil water notice

 Once the water could be treated to meet drinking standards, the council needed three consecutive days of clear testing before the notice could be lifted.

-A tanker provided by Fonterra filled with drinking water was supplied for resident.
+A tanker provided by Fonterra filled with drinking water was supplied for residents.

 The council thanked residents for their patience and understanding of the situation.